What did Jesus Teach about Charity?

-For the Savior, love and charity were identical.
+For the Savior, love and charity were identical, so the definition of charity is “the love of Christ.”
 All of His acts of charity were done not from a sense of duty, but from a deep feeling of love for all He encountered.
 He didn’t limit His service to His friends, although He served His friends as well.
 He didn’t limit it to those who were wealthy or middle class.
 He didn’t limit it to those who were considered worthy of charity by the world’s standards.

 The Savior’s charity always helped people learn to respect themselves because of the way He treated them.
 Everyone received His respect.
 Charity pointed them towards a better life.
 His charity also addressed basic needs, like feeding a hungry multitude who had gone without food for days for the sake of being near Him.
-He fed thousands on at least two occasions, recorded in Matthew 14 and 15.
+He fed thousands on at least two occasions, recorded in Arrayand 15.

 Although it was not the primary purpose for telling this story, Jesus told a parable about a rich man who lived in an elegant home.
 Outside his gates lived a beggar named Lazarus.
 Notice Jesus names the poor man, but doesn’t name the rich man even though the story is mostly about the rich man.
 The wealthy man doesn’t do anything to serve or help the beggar, who was in need of food and medical care.
 When both men die, it is Lazarus who goes to heaven, and the rich man suffers eternal punishment, which he finds upsetting.
 When he asks that Lazarus be sent in to serve him and help him feel better, Abraham says, “Son, remember that in your lifetime you received your good things, and likewise Lazarus evil things; but now he is comforted and you are tormented” (Luke 16:25 NKJV).
 The Savior made clear in this parable that a person who refuses to serve others and to practice charity can’t expect to receive charity for himself when it’s needed.